-4.3 AutoScale: Incorporating the right control knob
+4.3.
+AutoScale: Incorporating the Right Feedback Signal

-We now describe the AutoScale policy and show that it not only handles the case where request rate changes, but also handles cases where the request size changes (see Tables 4 and 5) or where the server efficiency changes (see Table 6).
+We now describe the AutoScale policy and show that it not only handles the case where request rate changes, but also handles cases where the request size changes (see Tables V and VI) or where the server efficiency changes (see Table VII).

-AutoScale differs from the existing capacity management policies in that it uses n{sys} as the control knob rather than request rate.
-However, AutoScale does not simply scale up the capacity linearly with an increase in n{sys} , as was the case with our proposed policy above.
-This is because n{sys} grows super-linearly during the time that the system is under-provisioned, as is well known in queueing theory.
-Instead, AutoScale tries to infer the amount of work in the system by monitoring n{sys} .
+AutoScale differs from the capacity management policies described thus far in that it uses the number of requests in the system, $n{\rm sys}$, as the feedback signal rather than request rate.
+However, AutoScale does not simply scale up the capacity linearly with an increase in $n{\rm sys}$, as was the case with our proposed policy.
+This is because $n{\rm sys}$ grows super-linearly during the time that the system is under-provisioned, as is well known in queueing theory.
+Instead, AutoScale tries to infer the amount of work in the system by monitoring $n{\rm sys}$.
 The amount of work in the system is proportional to both the request rate and the request size (the request size in turn depends also on the server efficiency), and thus, we try to infer the product of request rate and request size, which we call system load, ρ{sys} .
 Formally, where the average 1x request size is 120ms.
-Fortunately, there is an easy relationship (which we describe soon) to go from n{sys} to ρ{sys} , obviating the need to ever measure load or request rate or the request size.
-Once we have ρ{sys} , it is easy to get to k{reqd} , since ρ{sys} represents the amount of work in the system and is hence proportional to k{reqd} .
+Fortunately, there is an easy relationship (which we describe soon) between the number of requests in the system, n{sys} , and the system load, ρ{sys} , obviating the need to ever measure load or request rate or the request size.
+Once we have ρ{sys} , it is easy to get to the required capacity, k{reqd} , since ρ{sys} represents the amount of work in the system and is hence proportional to k{reqd} .
 We now explain the translation process from n{sys} to ρ{sys} and then from ρ{sys} to k{reqd} .
 We refer to this entire translation algorithm as the capacity inference algorithm.
-The full translation from n{sys} to k{reqd} will be given in Equation 3 below.
+The full translation from n{sys} to k{reqd} will be given in Eq.
+(4).
+A full listing of all the variables used in this section is provided in Table IV for convenience.